Royal Flying Doctor Service: Current operations

 Within the first year of operations, the service flew approximately 20,000 miles in 50 flights, becoming the first comprehensive air ambulance service in the world.
 The service persisted through difficult first years, dealing with postwar Australia and the Great Depression of the 1930s.
 During its first few decades the service relied heavily on community fundraising, volunteer support and donations.
 Nowadays, the service is supported by the Commonwealth, State and Territory Governments, but still relies heavily on fundraising and donations from the community to purchase and medically equip its aircraft, and to finance other major capital initiatives.
 Until the 1960s the service predominantly hired aircraft, pilots and service technicians from contractors.
 After this point, the service moved on to purchasing its own equipment and employing its own pilots and mechanics.

 In 1932, the success from its operations in Cloncurry, and the increasing public awareness to this vital rural service, resulted in a push for a national network of flying doctors, hopefully with sponsorship from the government.
 In 1934 this was realised with the new Australian Aerial Medical Service opening up "Sections" across the nation.
 Bases were set up in Wyndham, Port Hedland, Kalgoorlie, Broken Hill, Alice Springs and Meekatharra.
 The Queensland experiment was expanded with two additional bases opening in Charters Towers and Charleville.
 An official Federal Council for the organisation was formed in 1936.
 In 1937, Dr Jean White became the first female flying doctor in Australia, and the world, when she started work at Normanton.
 In 1942 the service was again renamed as the Flying Doctor Service, with Royal being bestowed upon the service in 1955.
 On 22 October 1958, Holden car manufacturers donated its 500,000th vehicle to the service in Melbourne.

 Sister Myra Blanch was one of the first nurses, known as "Flying Sisters", to join the service.
-She was key in the New South Wales Section operations during the 1940s and 50s, even though Flying Nurses didn't actually become regular until the 1960s.
+She was key in the New South Wales Section operations during the 1940s and 50s, though nurses did not serve regularly until the 1960s.
 Many patient transports are conducted with an RFDS nurse and pilot only on board.
 Nurses have been responsible for many innovations to the service, including an addition to the RFDS medical chest to incorporate a "body chart" (1951).
 The chart was an anatomical representation of a human being, with areas clearly numbered.
 With such a chart, a remote doctor can ask the patient "where is the pain felt?" and receive a comprehensible reply.
 The medicines contained in the chest are similarly numbered for ease in communicating medical instructions.

 A sign on the Eyre Highway indicating that an RFDS emergency airstrip is ahead.
 There are three such strips on the highway.

 The service is still heavily reliant on community support for funding, particularly through events such as the Simpson Desert Bike Challenge, and is well respected across the country as an organisation that has contributed much to rural, regional and remote communities.